fciannel/eegsemantics/README.md

 ======================================================================================================================================
 ```

-To create the data files data.mat and data_processed_diff.mat you need to run the file run_music_exp.m
+To create the data files data.mat and data_processed_diff.mat you need to run the file run_music_exp.m.

+We are not publishing the edf files for privacy reasons.